 - 12.1 All redundant ICT equipment will be disposed of through an authorised agency.
-This must include a written receipt for the item including an acceptance of responsibility for the destruction of any personal data - 12.2 All redundant ICT equipment that may have held personal data will have the storage media overwritten multiple times to ensure the data is irretrievably destroyed.
+This will include a written receipt for the item including an acceptance of responsibility for the destruction of any personal data - 12.2 All redundant ICT equipment that may have held personal data will have the storage media overwritten multiple times to ensure the data is irretrievably destroyed.
 If the storage media has failed it will be physically destroyed.
-The School will only use authorised companies who will supply a written guarantee that this will happen. - Disposal of any ICT equipment will conform to: the Waste Electrical and Electronic Equipment Regulations 2018, the Data Protection Act 2018, the Electricity at Work Regulations 1989. - 12.4 The School will maintain a comprehensive inventory of all its ICT equipment including a record of disposal.
-This will include: - 12.4.1 Date item disposed of. - 12.4.2 Authorisation for disposal, including: verification of software licensing, any personal data likely to be held on the storage media. - 12.4.3 How it was disposed of e.g. waste, gift, sale. - 12.4.4 Name of person and/or organisation who received the disposed item. - 12.5 Any redundant ICT equipment being considered for sale/gift will have been subject to a recent electrical safety check and hold a valid PAT certificate.
+The School will only use authorised companies who will supply a written guarantee that this will happen. - 12.3 Disposal of any ICT equipment will conform to: the Waste Electrical and Electronic Equipment Regulations 2018, the Data Protection Act 2018, the Electricity at Work Regulations 1989. - 12.4 The School will maintain a comprehensive inventory of all its ICT equipment including a record of disposal.
+This will include: - i.
+Date item disposed of. - ii.
+Authorisation for disposal, including: verification of software licensing, any personal data likely to be held on the storage media. - iii.
+How it was disposed of e.g. waste, gift, sale. - iv.
+Name of person and/or organisation who received the disposed item. - 12.5 Any redundant ICT equipment being considered for sale/gift will have been subject to a recent electrical safety check and hold a valid PAT certificate.